The best contact management software makes it simple and easy to manage relationships with your customers, suppliers, and sales contacts.

 Additional features are also available, such as visualizations of company hierarchies, so you can see at a glance which person is responsible for which department, making it easier to send an email or make a call to the right person.
 Sometimes everything will be done by clicking through options, but increasingly virtual assistants and AI now play a role in organizing your information.

-- We've also highlighted the best CRM software
+We've also listed the best business networking apps.

-Insightly is a popular contact management program, boasting 1.5 million users at 25,000 companies in a variety of industries including Bloomberg, the Mayo Clinic and the University of California.
-It can connect to 40 different apps to aggregate data, including Slack, Box, and Evernote.
+Insightly is a popular contact management program, boasting the ability to connect to over 40 different apps to aggregate data, including Slack, Box, and Evernote.

 Insightly also focuses on business relationships, and can assist in discovering hierarchies at organizations, and build relationship maps which can help to increase sales via tools such as automated lead management and automatic tracked emails.
 For new users of the platform, there is a series of tutorials and webinars to get you up to speed quickly.

-Maximizer is a business software solution with a robust feature set to cover contact management duties; it is trusted by 120,000+ corporations including Hallmark and National Bank.
+Maximizer CRM is a business software solution with a robust feature set to cover contact management duties.

 Features include a shared address book that can perform searches by a case number or company affiliation and even save them, processes can be automated easily, multi-level security for hierarchical access to control who has access to what data, and integrated with a mobile friendly calendar.
 Data entry can also be simplified with form field validation that can specify which fields are mandatory, and check for duplicate entries.